cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 # Introduction

-Netlify is a great platform for simple web hosting, which comes with a whole load of benefits including a generous free plan, HTTPS out-of-the-box, and cool features like AWS Lambda integration and form submissions.
+Netlify is a great platform for simple web hosting, which comes with a whole load of benefits, including a generous free plan, HTTPS out-of-the-box, and cool features like AWS Lambda integration and form submissions.
 I plan on writing a blog post specifically about Netlify, including how I use it and what benefits I get from it.

 I was made aware, that by default, some HTTP Security Headers are not set by default when hosting a site on Netlify, and sure enough, for my Portfolio site, most were not set which resulted in a pretty poor rating on [Security Headers][security-headers-url]:

 <img src="./security-headers-report.png" alt="Security Headers report showing a poor rating of D" />

 As you can see above, the poor rating is due to Content Security Policy, X-Frame Options and other security headers not being setup or configured correctly.
 I was keen to fix these security issues, and blog my process.

 # Security Headers - what and why?